How to migrate from OxFile to OneDrive

 Features available

-• Receive files up to 250GB using OneDrive.
+• Receive files up to your 100GB quota (hypothetically up to 250GB) using OneDrive.
 Entire folders can also be received

 • Can share with named recipients both inside and outside of the University's tenancy